Keegan-Evans/Keegan-Evans.github.io/_posts/2020-09-16-Daily-Progress.md

 ---
 layout: post
-catergories: [infosec, it, learning, career, ccna]
+tags: [infosec, it, learning, career, ccna]
 ---

 - *Networking Devices: Firewalls, IDS, IPS, and WLC* and *OSI and TCP/IP